 Validation services (Validation Authority)

-Authority (RA)
+Registration Authority (RA)

 Certificate Authority (CA)

-The certification authority is the public trust anchor of the PK Infrastructure.
+The certificate authority is the public trust anchor of the PK Infrastructure.
 It receives the certificate request and issues the requested digital certificate.
-In doing so, it confirms that the certificate holder really is who he claims to be.It monitors the validity of the certificates it issues and places all invalid certificates on the certificate revocation list.
+In doing so, it confirms that the certificate holder is who they claim to be (verifying the identity).
+It monitors the validity of the certificates it issues and places all invalid certificates on the certificate revocation list.

-How does a Public Key Infrastructure work?
+How does a PKI work?

-What is a PKI used for
+What is it used for

-PKI e-mail encryption is of particular importance.
+- E-mail PKI encryption is of particular importance.
 80% of all hacker attacks occur via e-mail.
 Therefore, the most effective method is to send emails encrypted.

 Who has a PKI?

-Such a provider, for example SwissSign, provides connection options to a pre-configured Managed Public Key Infrastructure (MPKI).
+You can set it up yourself using Microsoft Public Key Infrastructure or choose a PKI service provider instead.
+The provider, for example SwissSign, provides connection options to a pre-configured Managed Public Key Infrastructure (MPKI).

 What is a certificate chain?